pxdal/thechat3d/README.md

 Step 3: run server.js from shell as administrator `> node server.js`

-Note that hosting on Apple hasn't been tested, and will remain that way because I don't have a Apple computer nor do I plan on getting one.
+Note that hosting on Apple hasn't been tested, and will remain that way because I don't have an Apple computer nor do I plan on getting one.
 Proceed with caution.

 # Info
 Join the development discord server: https://discord.com/invite/KTCz4tU